Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 there is not so much control flow you have to emulate in your head.
 And it is easier to structure your code.
 The temptation to write spaghetti code functions is not that big and if one still grows too long, it is very easy to factor out the parts that can stand meaningful for their own.
-And the refactoring is not scary at all.
+Furthermore the refactoring is not scary at all.
 I didn't introduce one single bug while factoring out stuff to add new functionality, like the traction between the paddle and the ball.